What descriptive words would YOU use to describe 3AM without using the actual time?

 by Grace Marguerite Williams 7 years ago

-What words would YOU use to describe the color crimson without using the actual word?
+What words would YOU use to describe the dead of winter without using the actual phrase?

 Copyright © 2021 Maven Media Brands, LLC and respective content providers on this website.
 HubPages® is a registered trademark of Maven Coalition, Inc. Other product and company names shown may be trademarks of their respective owners.
 Maven Media Brands, LLC and respective content providers to this website may receive compensation for some links to products and services on this website.

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|

 |Login||This is necessary to sign in to the HubPages Service.|

 |HubPages Traffic Pixel||This is used to collect data on traffic to articles and other pages on our site.
 Unless you are signed in to a HubPages account, all personally identifiable information is anonymized.|

 |Remarketing Pixels||We may use remarketing pixels from advertising networks such as Google AdWords, Bing Ads, and Facebook in order to advertise the HubPages Service to people that have visited our sites.|